TritonDataCenter/rfd/rfd/0159/README.md

 ## Muskie Limit

-As described in the 'Mechansim' section, within Muskie there is a limit (MUSKIE_MAX_UTILIZATION_PCT) as to how much space will be used in each storage zone.
-This limit is currently set to 95%, but there is some relevant history behind this which we'll briefly summarize.
+As described in the 'Mechanism' section, within Muskie there is a limit (MUSKIE_MAX_UTILIZATION_PCT) as to how much space will be used in each storage zone.
+This limit is currently set to 96%, but there is some relevant history behind this which we'll briefly summarize.

 In the past, we had the limit set to 93%.
 The investigation on